Monitoring

 Interim Report

-HLC may require an interim report when its goal is to receive specific, important information from the institution, track how the institution is progressing in coping with certain changes or challenges, or receive evidence that the institution’s stated plans have come to fruition.
-HLC may require an institution to submit the interim report so that it can be reviewed through staff analysis, or HLC may embed the report in a previously scheduled comprehensive evaluation or focused visit.
+HLC may require an interim report to receive specific, important information from the institution, track how the institution is progressing in addressing certain changes or challenges, or confirm that the institution’s stated plans have come to fruition.
+An interim report may be assigned as stand-alone monitoring, to be reviewed through staff analysis, or it may be embedded in a scheduled evaluation.

 Focused Visit

-Focused visits occur between comprehensive evaluations and examine specific aspects of an institution.
-A focused visit is an evaluation of limited scope that reviews specific developments and changes or follows up on concerns identified by a previous evaluation process.
+A focused visit generally occurs between comprehensive evaluations and examines an institution’s ongoing compliance with specific HLC requirements.
+A focused visit is an evaluation of limited scope that reviews specific developments or follows up on concerns identified in a previous evaluation.

 Special Monitoring